AndreLeEEEEE/KPI/README.md

 also requires the use of an updated .ini file.
 In addition, I'm thinking about changing the text color to blue or white if the line meets its quota.
 This way, the text won't turn red despite the quota being met.

+Update 12/30/2020: When a line has a quota and has met it, the text color will turn blue.
+This signals that a line has achieved their target amount and prevents the text from turning red out of inactivity.
+Speaking of inactivity, there's an idea of pausing a line when they're on break.
+The only thing that'd happen for sure during a break is the line's inactivity counter ceasing to increment.
+During this time, I could also make the text color turn into one of the two unused colors: amber and white.
+Or what if I change the total to say "On Break"?
+I think the latter is a better idea since it conveys the message better and too many colors can get confusing.

 Setup Phase
 The script will attempt to locate chromedriver.exe on the computer.
 Once found, it'll use chromedriver.exe's path and selenium to create two webdrivers, driver and remote, that will utilize google chrome.
 Main() is called while driver and remote are being passed, too.